11 June.

 Once our registration was complete, we hopped back on the bus and set out for Lake Baikal.
 During the hour or so ride to Listvyanka, the area turned rather quickly suburban with occasional tracts of large single-family homes.
 The landscape then equally quickly became one of rolling hills dense with trees – mostly silver birch.
 The road more or less followed the course of the Angara until we turned into the town itself where the road ran along the shore of the lake before we turned inland to ride up to our B & B. The house is large and attractive.
 It’s all wood and my room has a small balcony with this view.

 When we checked in, we were all instructed to remove our shoes and use the slippers provided.
 Our host Nikolai saw any service beyond the contracted room and board as a revenue enhancing opportunity.
 He would happily do laundry for a fee per kilogram.
 Wi-fi access would cost 300 rubles for the group.
-I decided to make an inexpensive grand gesture and paid the entire fee for the group.
+I decided to make an inexpensive grand gesture and paid the entire fee.
 This then transformed me in Nikolai’s eyes to the “chief.”
 Thus, when a number of us indicated that we wanted to take a two hour boat ride on the lake, he broke out his scooter, enticed me onto the back, and sped off down the hill to the shore where he and I would arrange for the boat while everyone else walked.
 As the day turned out, I would have rather had a ride up the hill.

 Six of us chose to go on the boat ride leaving John and Ann to spend some time alone on John’s 75th birth anniversary.
 The air temperature was probably about 15 degrees and with a sunny sky would normally be quite pleasant.
 But the wind off the lake was strong and chilling.
 Nikolai and I found a heated, covered boat.

 The water was calm and the ride pleasant and relaxing.
-It provided some charming views of Listvyanka
+It provided some charming views of Listvyanka,

-some impressive vistas with snowcapped mountains
+some impressive vistas with snowcapped mountains,

-and gave rise to our trip ninja:
+and gave rise to our trip ninja:.

 The cruise was so relaxing and the interior cabin so warm that we all dozed off a bit despite the constant stream of contemporary Euro-pop punctuated by an occasional burst of Abba.